Overheated hive

 - Increase ventilation4

-🛠️ Screened bottom board or materials for upper entrance
+🛠️ Screened bottom board, shims or spacers for upper ventilation

 - Water source for evaporative cooling3